mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-with-thymeleaf.md

 <img src="/assets/spring/oauth2/thymeleaf/oauth2_filter.png" alt="oauth2_filter.png" />

 If we start application at this point, application will fail.
 Because we didn't specify any Authorization Server.
-For this we will use `ClientRegistration` interface.
+For this we will use `ClientRegistration` class.

 ## ClientRegistration

-This interface represents the client in the OAuth2.
+This class represents the client in the OAuth2.
 For the client, we need to define:

 - The client ID and secret
 - The grant type